 Criminal acts are conspicuously absent from the film up until its second half; for the most of the time, it is not much more than a psychological-social drama about two young people (a girl who lost her mother and helps her father make ends meet, and an introverted, asocial boy).
 In other words, it is all that screenwriter Sadarić sought to avoid.

 The scrip is, sadly, very badly executed.
 The genre codes are changed helter-skelter, somewhere between a youth film and a parody (hard to say if intentional), about two hypersexual girlfriends who twist gender expectations upside-down, until it devolves into a complete mess, with no possibility of a return to its thriller roots (as in, for example, Eli Roth’s Knock Knock, USA/Chile/Israel, 2015).
 Social and psychological elements are added to the mix, before it becomes a crime chase film, only to end as a thriller or, rather, horror.
 The problem here is that there is nothing natural about it; these transitions take place in an exceptionally clumsy manner, the characters change their behaviour by surprise, practically within the same frame, or they disappear from the film in ways most bizarre, as if lost by a careless parent in a shopping mall full of ideas.

 And when everything is upside-down, it is difficult to talk about the direction or acting.
 Actually, F20 could be described, for the most part, as a trashy film.
-As film critic Nenad Polimac puts it, F20 “simplifies genre forms, disregards the standards of good taste (in film; added by the author), and gratifies itself with scenes of sex and violence”, and it represents “a journey into madness with no plan of escape to normalcy”.
-His words provide a convenient end to my review of a film whose title evokes schizophrenia, a condition that is not found in the film.
-Or, rather, not found in any of the characters.
+The kind of film F20 is described by film critic Nenad Polimac in his article Croatian trashy film (in Croatian); such cinematic sensibility “simplifies genre forms, disregards the standards of good taste and gratifies itself with many scenes of sex and violence”.